init

 What Happens

-After init, commit .skillshare/ to git.
+After init, commit .skillshare/ to git (both skills/ and agents/).
 See Project Setup for the full guide.

 Discover Mode